Steps required to set up the dbt SQL Server Adapter

 Docker and SQL Server

 First things first, you will need to have SQL Server running locally.
-I have written about that here.
+I have written about that in this blog post.

 Install Microsoft ODBC driver